maize-tech/laravel-magic-login/README.md

 ## Usage

+### Basic

-To use the package, all you have to do is including the magic link route in your routes file.
+To use the package, all you have to do is include the magic link route in your routes file.
 By default, you should include it under `routes/web.php`:

 ``` php